intake/intake-parquet/docs/source/quickstart.rst

   because the footer of every file will be parsed (which is very slow on some systems).

+- ``engine`` : 'fastparquet' or 'pyarrow'.
+Which backend to read with.

+- ``gather_statistics`` : bool or None (default).
+Gather the statistics for each dataset partition.
+By default, this will only be done if the _metadata file is available.
+Otherwise, statistics will only be gathered if True, because the footer of every file will be parsed (which is very slow on some systems).

+- see ``dd.read_parquet()`` for the other named parameters that can be passed through.

 .. _documentation : http://dask.pydata.org/en/latest/remote-data-services.html

 A source so defined will provide the usual methods such as ``discover`` and ``read_partition``.